Arrested for DUI / OVI in Ohio? This Plan of Action Will Get You Ready To Defend Your Charges

 How Can I Help Myself Now?

 There are several steps you can take right away to help you prepare the best defense you can.
-See the 5 things I can do right now to help my defense.
+Below are 5 things you can do right now to help your OVI defense.
 These 5 steps are part of the detailed process we walk you through when you first come into our office to meet with us.
 Reviewing these steps now can help you better understand our process and more about the case against you, and help us prepare the best possible defense for you.
 Our website has many of the resources you will need in following these 5 steps.
 You can also start our short intake form to schedule a consultation at any time.
 Start Now!!

 The first thing you should do is review the ticket you were given and review the charges against you.
 Most of our clients are surprised or confused by the fact that they have often been charged with more than 1 type of OVI.
 In Ohio, there are more than 20 different ways to commit an OVI, and you can be charged with multiple types.